 This item has a few good Shein review testimonials on the site itself that looked legit and the quality of the shawl in the photos seemed decent.
 I went ahead and bought it.

 It took 2 days to arrive and I was pleasantly surprised to find that the quality was really good.
 Now, this isn’t to say that it wouldn’t either get damaged or shrink in the wash, but I know that if I’m gentle with it, this shawl will easily make it through 30+ wears this season.

-I also know that it probably won’t be trendy (or I’ll get sick of it) by next summer.
-Costing only $12, this shawl was cheaper than any similar items I found at Target, on Amazon, or at other budget stores.
+I also know that it probably won’t be trendy (or I’ll get sick of it) by next summer, so I’ll donate it.
+Costing only $12, this shawl was cheaper than any similar items I found at Target, on Amazon, or at other budget stores, and is probably of similar quality.
 To me, this is totally worth it.

 I would also avoid any piece that you’re counting on to keep you warm.
 For example, a winter jacket isn’t a purchase you should make at Shein.
 If there’s one thing I can guarantee it’s that it won’t keep you warm during the cold months.

 Lastly, I don’t like buying jeans at Shein.
 I’m pretty picky with jeans, but I find that they’re itchy and shapeless.
 Sure, there might be a few pairs in there that are decent, but I’ve never read good Shein reviews about the jeans and just don’t have the patience to pick through the hundreds of options.